Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing: Methods

+The primary distinction between our DAE model and the conventional time-domain DAE model in \cite{van2021deep} lies in the fact that we use a simulated wavelet in the spatial domain as opposed to a Ricker wavelet in the time domain.
+A principal advantage of this approach is that the impulse response in the space domain is not affected by speed and can be associated with the number of axles and the wheelbase.
+As a result, our innovative application of a spatial-domain wavelet allows us to yield reliable results for vehicles with varying speeds, and retrieve the number of axles, and estimate the wheelbase for larger vehicles.

+Additionally, our simulated wavelet is estimated based on the physics defined in Equations \eqref{ux} through \eqref{uxt}.
+This grounding in physics facilitates the integration of the gauge length and lateral fiber-road offset smoothing effects, which results in a more accurate wavelet and subsequently enhances the performance of our model.

+When dealing with a batch of quasi-static inputs, ${y_1, y_2, \dots, y_{N_b}}$ ($N_b$ being the batch size, $N_b=128$), the loss function is formulated as a combination of the L-2 norm of the difference between the reconstructed input and the original input.
+Because of the use of the spatial wavelet, our reconstructed input is obtained with spatial convolution between the space-domain impulse response and network output.
+This deviates from the temporal convolution in \cite{van2021deep}.
+In contrast to the exclusive use of the L-1 norm regularization term in previous work, we explore both the L-1 and L-2 norm of the outputs.
+This extension allows us to determine optimal settings to more accurately extract the weaker signals of vehicles traveling in distant lanes.
+Our loss function is defined as follows:

-where $x_i$ and $y_i$ denote the $i$-th deconvolution output and quasi-static input of the U-Net model, respectively. $\rho$ is a weighting term that promotes sparseness in the deconvolved results. $[*]_d$ refers to convolution along the sensor axis.
+where $x_i$ and $y_i$ denote the $i$-th deconvolution output and quasi-static input of the U-Net model, respectively. $\rho$ is a weighting term that promotes sparseness in the deconvolved results. $[*]_d$ refers to convolution along the sensor axis. $k$ stands for the spatial wavelet.
 As we will see in the following sections, unlike conventional channel-independent linear filters, the 2-D deconvolution operations incorporate spatial-temporal features in the DAS recordings.
 The non-linear nature of the U-Net introduces high frequencies that are not present in the inputs, producing sharp and localized outputs.